tkcsdvd/neo4j-movielens/README.md

 # MovieLens in Neo4j

-Load MovieLens dataset in a graph structure into Neo4j and provide an API to retrieve data.
+Load MovieLens dataset into Neo4j and provide an API to retrieve data.

 ![](https://i.imgur.com/uHgJsHp.png)